 - Combine all ingredients in a mixing tin and shake with ice.

 - Strain into a rocks glass over Kold Draft ice.

 - Garnish with lime wheel.

 Some Good Stuff Biz:

 Combine equal parts Strega, Salers and Giffard ginger liqueur in a bottle.

 75 grams deseeded fresh habanero

-In a saucepan, combine the water, white sugar and habaneros over medium heat until it comes to a boil, then simmer for 10 minutes.
-Remove from heat, add in Bragg's Vinegar and stir to incorporate.
-Allow contents to rest for 30 minutes, then strain off the habaneros.
-Allow to cool, then bottle and keep refrigerated.
+In a saucepan, combine the water, white sugar and habaneros over medium heat until the mixture comes to a boil, then simmer for 10 minutes.
+Remove from heat, add apple cider vinegar and stir to incorporate.
+Allow contents to rest for 30 minutes, then strain out the habaneros.
+Once the shrub cools, bottle and keep refrigerated.